gsoonh/nemoclawOnPCAI/README.md

 ![NemoClaw Kubernetes Architecture](./images/Architecture.png)

-NemoClaw is deployed on a Kubernetes (k8s) cluster running on one worker nodes of the PCAI.
+NemoClaw is deployed on a Kubernetes (k8s) cluster running on one worker nodes.
 Since k8s uses containerd instead of Docker as its native runtime, the cluster does not provide a Docker daemon (dockerd) required by the NemoClaw onboarding workflow.
 To bridge this gap, the nemoclaw-app Pod runs a dedicated Docker-in-Docker (DinD) container that provides an isolated Docker daemon inside k3s.
 Alongside it, a separate workspace container hosts the Docker CLI, NemoClaw tooling, installer logic, and socat proxy services.
 Both containers operate side-by-side within the same Pod, sharing the same localhost network namespace, Pod IP, and mounted volumes such as /var/run.
 This allows the workspace container to communicate directly with the Docker daemon exposed by the DinD container through localhost:2375 and shared Docker socket paths, enabling NemoClaw onboarding and container lifecycle operations to function seamlessly inside a containerd-based , k3s environment.
 The deployment follows Kubernetes’ native ownership hierarchy — Deployment → ReplicaSet → Pod — providing scalability, resiliency, and orchestration benefits while maintaining a fully self-contained Docker-enabled workspace.
-In parallel, the openwebui namespace hosts Open WebUI, Ollama, and the mistra:7b model.
+In parallel, the openwebui namespace hosts mistra:7b model that will be use by openclaw.

 ## 📁 Project Structure